What is chronic bronchitis in cats?

-What are the symptoms of COPD?
+What are the symptoms of chronic bronchitis?

 Could these symptoms be caused by something else?

-How is COPD diagnosed?
+How is chronic bronchitis diagnosed?

-What is the treatment of COPD?
+What is the treatment for chronic bronchitis?

-This condition is non-reversible and often is slowly progressive.
+This condition is non-reversible and often slowly progressive.
 Appropriate treatment will slow the progression of the disease and will relieve distressing symptoms.
-With proper management, most cats with COPD enjoy a normal life expectancy and an excellent quality of life.
+With proper management, most cats with chronic bronchitis enjoy a normal life expectancy and an excellent quality of life.
 Relapses may occur when the seasons change or if air quality is poor.

 Adjustments to medication dosages may be necessary at these times.
 Consult your veterinary clinic for specific advice.